Ollynov/t-school-fullstack-2/html-css/lecture-notes-css.md

 ## A little more practice

-Go on exercises.md, we are going to do:
+Go on [exercises.md](https://github.com/Ollynov/FullStack-TSchool/blob/master/html-css/exercises.md), we are going to do:

 1) Box Positioning

 2) Computer Gallery

+Bonus: Astronaut Challenge

 ### Cross-Browser Compatibility